jhwjhw0123/Imbalance-XGBoost/README.md

 That's the reason I upload this to github: I have done the job and coded them into the script, you can simply use it and ignore the equations!
 Remember to call *Xgboost_classsifier_sklearn* class and specify the parameter *special_objective* when implementing the class to an object.
 Also, you can change the prarameter $\alpha$ or $\gamma$ inside the script.

 # Enjoy Using!
-@author: Chen Wang, College of Science and Art, Rutgers University (previously affiliated with University College London, Sichuan University and Northwestern Polytechnical University) <br \>
+@author: Chen Wang, College of Science and Art, Rutgers University (previously affiliated with University College London, Sichuan University and Northwestern Polytechnical University) <br/>
 @version: 0.1

 ## References